bkitano/llama-from-scratch/README.md

 Even at an extremely low tolerance, the attention biases are not getting any signal.
 I'm not sure why the learning schedule from the paper doesn't work, but the lesson here is simple: start simple.

-# Takeaways

-## Always work iteratively: start small, stay certain, and build up.
-My approach for implementing papers is:
-1. Make all of the helper functions required to test your model quantitatively (data splits, training, plotting the loss).
-1. Before you even look at the paper, pick a small, simple, and fast model that you've done in the past.
-Then make a helper function to evaluate the model qualitatively.
-1. Start by picking apart different components of the paper, and then implementing them one-by-one, training and evaluating as you go.

-## Make sure your layers do what you think.
-1. Use `.shape` religiously.
-1. Work out the results without matrix multiplication first, and then use the `torch` functions to make it efficient after.
-1. Have a test to see that your layer is right.
-For example, the RoPE embeddings have a specific property that you can test for.
-For the Transformer, you can test that the attention is working by looking at the attention map.
-1. Test your layers on various batch, sequence, and embedding sizes.
-Even if it works for one size, it might not work for others, which will cause problems at inference time.